Pursue a goals-based approach to investing that’s consistent with your objectives and intent.

-Trusts can help you ensure that your assets are distributed and managed according to your wishes.
+Having a trust helps to ensure your wealth is used the way you’d like it to be, both now and for years to come.
 In certain circumstances, trusts may also create other benefits such as tax efficiencies.

 Many grantors choose a corporate trustee to manage their trusts and settle their estates.
 For example, U.S. Bank has been administering trusts as a corporate trustee for over 100 years.
 Here’s what a corporate trustee does: